The health monitoring system can be used to screen for symptoms without physical interaction

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Tuesday, October 30, 2018/Categories: News, Marine operations, Ports and destinations
+Author: Rebecca Gibson/30 October 2018/Categories: News, Marine operations, Ports and destinations

 Germany’s Port of Kiel has started construction work for a new shore power plant at its Norwegenkai terminal, which will help to halve air pollution caused by visiting cruise ferries.